Winterizing Your Home

 Insulating your pipes against freezing temperatures will prevent them from freezing and bursting mid-winter.
 Place pipe insulation around any exposed pipes that might prove problematic, especially if these pipes have given you trouble in the past.

 Check your home for drafts, particularly in basements and attics.
 Minor drafts need to be insulated as well, specifically those coming from doors, windows, and outlets.
 Seal these drafts using specific window and door insulation plastic.
-50%-75% of your home’s heat can escape through easily sealable spaces.
+50%-75% of your home’s heat can escape through easily sealable places.
 Taking some time to seal off your home from the cold can save you money in the long run.

 A major part of winterizing your home against the Wisconsin winter is having a Competitive Heating and Air Conditioning expert come and perform a tune-up on your heating system.
 Call us at (262) 534-7930 to schedule a tune-up in preparation for the cold weather today!